svenyurgensson/cocktail/README.md

-# Cocktail
+# Cocktail – Ruby parametric mixins
-Ruby parametric mixins
+**Cocktail** is a ruby gem that allows you to use parametric mixins in Ruby

 ## Installation